 Here’s a passage in French, spoken in the thrilling tones of an accomplished classical actor.
 Listen carefully for the hidden message that should come through to you even if English is your only language.

 Play the audio once or twice right through (15sec), noticing carefully what happens in your mind as you listen.
+As always, it’s a good idea to jot down what you hear, so you have an unbiased record to refer to later on.

-When you are ready, click this link to open the text.
+Once you’ve listened independently, click this link to open the text.
 (Try to make sure it opens in a new window; then you can come back here, click to play the audio, and while it plays, go back and read the text in the other window.)
 Again, observe what happens in your mind as you watch and listen.

 Some things to notice